mozilla/Jisort/README.md

 ## Install

-Jisort! is not currently available on any app marketplace (including Google Play).
-In order to install Jisort! you must download the latest
+Jisort! is not available on app marketplaces (such as Google Play).
+You must install the app manually, by downloading the latest version [here](https://mzl.la/jisort), then tapping the downloaded file to start the installation process.
-APK (Android Application Package) and install it by tapping once (or twice, depending on phone) to start the installation process.
-Once installation completes, the app will be successfully installed on your phone and you'll be able to use it normally.

 ## Contribute